-Pasquale Massaro was born in Italy and he lives in Brussels.
+Pasquale Massaro was born in Italy in 1983.

 His passion for music and for the bass instruments led him to study and use both bowing techniques, commonly called "French bow" and "German bow", and to delve into the early music performance on historical instruments.